Back

 Make it Easy to Report a Security Incident: incidents need to be reported, so that they can be acted upon by the right skilled personnel that reflects the level of risk.
 A reporting system, designed to make reporting super easy for employees, will take the pain out of incident reporting and make it more likely to happen.

 Human factors lead to human failures.
-By addressing the human behaviour that leads to careless errors and poor decisions, an organisation can reduce cyber security risk.
+Through cyber security awareness training, organisations can address the human behaviors that cause careless errors and poor decisions, thereby reducing cyber security risk.

 cyber security risk